Kenidur1561/Balatro-DeckCreator/README.md

-# Deck Creator - Balatro Custom Deck Creation Tool
+# Deck Creator Restoration Project

 ## Introduction

 Deck Creator is a small tool for the game Balatro that allows users to create, save, load, and even share custom decks.
+And I plan to, with all of your help, make it work on the latest version!

-I'm open to suggestions and contributions!
-Please feel free to create a PR or message me on Discord.
+If you want to contribute, look for the thread we're using in the discord and see what we're working on!
+Feel free to submit a pull request with any more fixes.
+Things will be wierd, but hopefully more functional than the default fork.

 ## Requirements